Margaret Lesley Bush-Brown: Biography

 In addition to exhibiting on her own, Margaret Bush-Brown would sometimes show work jointly with her husband and, later, with their daughter.
 In 1883 she exhibited at the Paris Salon.
 Bush-Brown exhibited her work at the Palace of Fine Arts and painted a mural Spring for the Pennsylvania State Building at the 1893 World's Columbian Exposition in Chicago, Illinois.
 She won a number of prizes for her work during her career, and she was the subject of a retrospective exhibition at the Corcoran Gallery of Art in 1911.

 Her portrait of Ellen Day Hale is owned by the Smithsonian American Art Museum.
 A pair of portraits, of physician John Murray and Mary Boyles, are owned by the Norfolk and Norwich University Hospital.
+Her portrait of mechanical engineer and philanthropist Worcester Reed Warner is displayed in the Warner Library in Tarrytown, New York.
 A self-portrait, dated 1914 and currently in the collection of the Pennsylvania Academy of the Fine Arts, was included in the inaugural exhibition of the National Museum of Women in the Arts, American Women Artists 1830-1930, in 1987.

 Bush-Brown's papers, together with those of other members of her family, are today held at Smith College.